• Skip to primary navigation

 How to make a homemade slushy drink

 Add a good amount of ice and salt to the second sandwich bag.
 Place the smoothie bag inside this one and give it a good roll around.
-If it gets too cold to hold, cover with a towel, but keep rolling the bags so the smoothie bag is mixed into the ice and salt mixture.
+If it gets too cold to hold, cover it with a towel, but keep rolling the bags so the smoothie bag is mixed into the ice and salt mixture.

-You should find that after a few minutes your liquid smoothie turns into slush!
+You should find that after a few minutes, your liquid smoothie turns into slush!

 Why does salt and ice freeze a liquid?

-Make your own slushy drink
+Make a slushy drink with ice cubes

-Reading confetti has another fun twist on this method, and made slushy drinks using a salty, ice core.
+Reading confetti has another fun twist on this method, and made slushy drinks using a salty ice core.
 I really want to try this.

 Slushy science